Codivores/Laravel-Modular-API/README.md

 - **API Versioning:** Easily version your API to manage changes and ensure backward compatibility.
 - **Sub-APIs:** Create multiple sub-APIs (e.g., `public`, `protected`, `private`, ...) to handle different access levels and use cases.
+- **Localization:** Serve multi-language content by processing a request header that automatically sets the locale for the entire request.

 ### Version support